aczid/ru_crypto_engineering/README.md

 128-bit keys
 ------------
-Support for stronger 128-bit keys can be enabled by uncommenting the **PRESENT_128** define statement at no extra cost.
+Support for stronger, 128-bit keys can be enabled by uncommenting the **PRESENT_128** define statement at no extra cost.

 Key zeroisation